(This was originally a pinned thread on the MOUL forum)

-Shards will need vcrun2015 or vcrun2013 instead of vcrun6, plus crypt32.
+Shards may need vcrun2015 or vcrun2013 instead of vcrun2012, plus crypt32.
 See my other tutorial for the specific requirements.

 Also, on the first run the resolution change might hide most of the screen; you can reset the resolution usually by pressing F8 (the one with the empty screen), then setting it in-game.